If your version of Dokku is pre 0.3.0 (check with

 apt-get install dokku or

 # update your local apt cache sudo apt-get update -qq # update dokku and its dependencies sudo apt-get -qq -y --no-install-recommends install dokku herokuish sshcommand plugn gliderlabs-sigil dokku-update dokku-event-listener # or just upgrade every package: sudo apt-get upgrade

 If you installed Dokku from source (less common), upgrade with:

 cd ~/dokku git pull --tags origin master # continue to install from source sudo DOKKU_BRANCH=master make install # upgrade to debian package-based installation sudo make install

 To upgrade Herokuish from source, upgrade with:

-cd /tmp git clone https://github.com/gliderlabs/herokuish.git cd herokuish git pull origin master IMAGE_NAME=gliderlabs/herokuish BUILD_TAG=latest VERSION=master make -e build-in-docker
+cd /tmp git clone https://github.com/gliderlabs/herokuish.git cd herokuish CIRCLECI=true IMAGE_NAME=gliderlabs/herokuish BUILD_TAG=latest make build/docker